Lepommejamez/Zork_2026/README.md

 between classes are easier to reason about this way, but I wanted to flag the departure in case it reads as an oversight.

+**On the language:** This was my first time writing C++.
+Coming in with no prior experience with the language meant a lot of the development time went toward understanding the basics — memory management, pointers, the type system — before I could focus on the game itself.

 **On tooling:** I normally work in VS Code, so setting up and working inside Visual Studio was a bigger time sink than expected.
 Getting comfortable with the project structure, build configuration, and the IDE's quirks ate up a meaningful chunk of the time I had